ingo/ingo.github.io/_recipes/birria_tacos.md

 time: 4 hours 30 minutes
 title: Birria Tacos
 ---

+ The meat soaks up all the complex flavors of the sauce.
+Served with dipping consomm\xE9.
+The beef birria features layers of flavor from slowly braising in a blend of guajillo chiles, spices, and dried chiles.

 ### Ingredients

 * `1` (2-pound) boneless chuck roast (about 2 1/4 inches thick)